No trains to Hucknall, Bulwell or Newstead again during this week's rail strikes

 On its website, EMR has confirmed that on the two strike days, services will only be running between 7.30am and 6.30pm.

-There will be just one intercity mainline train per hour between Nottingham and London St Pancras and one stopping service train per hour between Nottingham and Leicester on both days.
+There will be just one intercity mainline train per hour between Nottingham and London St Pancras, one train per hour between Nottingham and Derby and one stopping service train per hour between Nottingham and Leicester on both days.

-In addition, there will be no Skegness summer special services on the Saturday.
+In addition, because of the strike, there will be no Skegness summer special services on the Saturday.

 EMR said: “We ask customers to only travel by rail if necessary.